 - Trial selecting the next cube in each scenario.
 Students should come to realise that a colour may have the best chance but still not be selected.
 A high probability does not guarantee certainty.

 In this session students explore the impact of ‘tag and release’ methods of sampling.
 Such methods are common to biological research in which animals need to be returned to their habitat.
+The lake in this session could be named as a local lake to relate to students' experiences.

 - Pose the following problem: